-Baked, not fried, these Coffee Cake Donuts are ready in less than 30 minutes.
-The Vanilla Glaze makes them irresistible!
+Baked, not fried, these Coffee Cake Donuts with Vanilla Glaze are ready in less than 30 minutes.
+Delicious for breakfast with a cup of coffee!

-New day, new week, new donut recipe for you!
+New day, new week, new baked donut recipe for you!
 Today we’re talking coffee cake donuts with vanilla glaze.
-These donuts are supremely moist, loaded with buttery crumbs, and finished off with a sweet vanilla glaze!
+This vanilla cake donut recipe is supremely moist, loaded with buttery crumbs, and finished off with a sweet vanilla glaze!
 The best part?
 They bake up in just 10 minutes!!!

 There are 3 parts to this recipe: the crumb topping, the baked donut base, and the vanilla glaze.
 As I mentioned earlier, these donuts are baked, so you will need a donut pan for this recipe.
 If you don’t own one already, click here to check out the one I’ve been using for years.